frankvielma/timet/README.md

 <a name="s3-cloud-backup-configuration"></a>
 ## 🔒 S3 Cloud Backup Configuration

-Timet supports backing up and syncing your time tracking data with S3-compatible storage services (Supabase).
+Timet supports backing up and syncing your time tracking data with S3-compatible storage services (such as Supabase S3).
 To configure S3 backup, follow these steps:

 ### Environment Variables